Idaho Sports Betting

 Idaho Sports Betting Outlook

-Idaho lawmakers have not introduced a single bill to legalize sports betting of any type in the years since the Supreme Court struck down PASPA.
+Idaho lawmakers have not introduced a single bill to legalize sports betting in the years since the Supreme Court struck down PASPA.

 Shortly after the decision, Idaho Assistant Chief Deputy Attorney General Brian Kane said in an interview that the odds of legalized Idaho sports betting were long.